JayDiddyThaGOAT/Snake/README.md

 2. Click on **Snake.exe**
 ```

-## Testing the Game
+## Modifying the Game w/ Visual Studio 2019
 ```
-1. Open Visual Studio
+1. Open Visual Studio 2019
 2. Make sure the target environment is x86
+3. Make your modifications in C++
-3. Run the test by pressing Ctrl+F5, F5, or by clicking the play button
+4. Test your work by pressing Ctrl+F5, F5, or by clicking the play button
 ```

 ## Controls